 1. Devon House

-Address: 26 Hope Rd, Kingston, Jamaica
+📍Location: 26 Hope Road, Kingston, Jamaica

 Built in 1891, the majestic Devon House is the former home of Jamaica’s first black millionaire, George Stiebel.
 In those times, the Georgian-style great house and 19th-century antique furnishings were a rare symbol of black wealth.
-Today, the property spans 11 acres and is the home of the world famous Devon House ice cream, which was named by the National Geographic as among the top ten ice creams in the world.
+Today, the property spans 11 acres and is the home of the world-famous Devon House ice cream, which was named by National Geographic as among the top ten ice creams in the world.

 2. Firefly Estate

-Address: Firefly Estate, Port Maria, Jamaica
+📍Location: Firefly Estate, Port Maria, Jamaica

 Once the vacation home of the late playwright Noel Coward, Firefly Estate is the place where he entertained many noted aristocrats.
 The impressive guest list included Queen Elizabeth II, Laurence Olivier, Sophia Loren, Elizabeth Taylor, Alec Guinness, Peter O’Toole, and Richard Burton.
 A National Heritage Site, the Firefly Estate is well maintained to reflect the state of the house and grounds when it welcomed the Queen’s Mother for lunch in 1965.
 The Firefly house is also Noel Coward’s final resting place.